Dennis Bermudez

-Dennis Ross Bermudez (born December 13, 1986) is a retired American mixed martial artist who competed in the Featherweight division of the UFC.
-Bermudez has been a professional MMA competitor since 2009.
-He has made a name for himself mainly fighting on the east coast.
-He was a competitor on Spike TV's The Ultimate Fighter: Team Bisping vs. Team Miller.
+Dennis Ross Bermudez (born December 13, 1986) is a retired American mixed martial artist who competed in the featherweight division of the Ultimate Fighting Championship (UFC).
+A professional competitor from 2009 to 2019, he made a name for himself mainly fighting on the East Coast, and was a competitor on Spike TV's The Ultimate Fighter: Team Bisping vs. Team Miller, where he became the runner-up.

 Wrestling

 Bermudez began wrestling in 2000.
-Coached by Scott Wickham, he held a high school record of 112 wins and 23 losses.
-From high school he went on to wrestle at Bloomsburg University of Pennsylvania where in 2007 he was ranked 22nd in the nation at the Division 1 level.
-Bermudez then became a college free-style All-American in Akron, Ohio.
+Coached by Scott Wickham, he held a high school record of 112-23.
+From high school, he went on to wrestle at Bloomsburg University of Pennsylvania where in 2007 he was ranked 22nd in the nation at the Division 1 level.
+Bermudez then became a college free-style All-American during a match in Akron, Ohio.

 Mixed martial arts career

 Early career

 Bermudez first started training mixed martial arts in Saugerties, New York, his home town, in 2009.
 He later went on to train at Blackman MMA in Harrisburg, Pennsylvania.
 He trained at Blackman MMA for nearly two years as he competed as an amateur and professional.
-Bermudez competed in four amateur bouts before earning his professional license, finishing his amateur career with four wins and no losses.
+Bermudez competed in four amateur bouts before earning his professional license, finishing his amateur career with a perfect record of four wins and no losses.
 He began his pro career in 2009, opening his career with a record of 4-0, all four won via stoppage.
 The wins earned him a fight for Russian promotion, M-1 Global.
 The fight was held at the event M-1 Selection 2010 in New Jersey against Kevin Roddy.
 Bermudez controlled the entirety of the fight and won via unanimous decision.
 He was not selected to compete in the M-1 Global tournament, and never returned to fight for the promotion.

 Bermudez returned to Pennsylvania Fighting Championships for one fight before signing with Shine Fights.
 Bermudez signed onto compete in Shine Fights 2010 Lightweight Grand Prix.
 His first fight in the tournament was against UFC veteran Shannon Gugerty.
 Bermudez won the fight via unanimous decision and moved onto fight UFC, MFC, Strikeforce, and DREAM veteran, Drew Fickett.
 Fickett handed Bermudez his first loss, submitting him in the first round via rear naked choke.
 He lost his second straight fight, also via rear naked choke, to undefeated Jordan Rinaldi.
 After the losses, Bermudez showed interest in dropping weight classes to compete at featherweight.